 - Register your interest in becoming a school governor, or download and fill out the governor application form (Word, 50KB) and email your application to firstname.lastname@example.org.

 - The Leadership and Governance team at Suffolk County Council will contact you to discuss your options.

 - Agree your first, second and third choice school.

-- The Leadership and Governance team will then contact your first choice school.
+- The Leadership and Governance team will then contact your first choice of school.

 - A meeting will be arranged with the Chair of the Governing body, which will include a general discussion about the governing body, recent successes, challenges and a tour of the school.